dyamon/backupbox/README.md

 ## Motivation & Scope

-> Every time I go on vacation with my girlfriend, she asks me to backup the daily picture she has taken with her DLSR camera to my laptop "just to be safe".
+> Every time I go on vacation with my girlfriend, she asks me to backup all the picture she has taken with her camera to my laptop "just to be safe".
-> I figured I could put together a small portable device that would be able to automatically backup new pictures in a few simple steps, and spare my laptop the daily torture.
+> I figured I could put together a small portable device that is be able to automatically backup new pictures in a few simple steps, and spare my laptop the daily torture.

 The whole thing needs to be: